 When it comes to RV getaways in and around San Diego, Sunland RV Resorts has you covered with several short and long-term home base options.
 Included among their local properties are San Diego RV Resort in La Mesa; Escondido RV Resort in Escondido; and Circle RV, Vacationer RV Resort, and Oak Creek in El Cajon!

 Upon arrival, you will immediately notice Sunland’s attention to detail, creating a truly memorable getaway with countless on-site amenities and activities.
-But the benefits don’t end at the resorts as their proximity to San Diego provide easy access to countless education, entertainment, and lifestyle options.
+But the benefits don’t end at the resorts as their proximity to San Diego provides easy access to countless education, entertainment, and lifestyle options.

 So when you are ready to hit the road, either in your own RV or a rental, Sunland properties offer the perfect home base for your vacation adventures!
-Here are just a few sites to consider for your “must do” list.
+Here are just a few sites to consider for your “must-do” list.

 Balboa Park features multiple attractions on over 1,200 lush acres, including more than 17 museums, multiple performing arts venues, lovely gardens, trails, and many other creative and recreational attractions.